 NOTE: If you’re new to WL, you can click one of the links above for free, instant access to our most recent and popular articles and case studies on the subject that interests you most: Food, Water, Energy, Shelter, or something else.

-If you like what you see, you can subscribe to our Walden Labs Newsletter and get new case studies and reports in your inbox every week…
+You can subscribe to our Walden Labs Newsletter and get new case studies and reports in your inbox every week.

 Why Pursue Self-Reliance?

 The necessaries of life for man…may, accurately enough, be distributed under the several heads of Food, Shelter, Clothing, and Fuel; for not till we have secured these are we prepared to entertain the true problems of life with freedom and a prospect of success.

 Henry David Thoreau is right.
 Life should be about more than working 9-5 just to have food on the table and a roof over your head.
 Not until we’ve secured these primal needs are we prepared to entertain the true problems and pleasures of life.

 Yet today, we work harder and longer hours than a farmer in the middle ages!
 We’re surrounded by this immense material wealth and these amazing technologies, yet for 99.99% of humanity freedom from “wage slavery” still seems far off.

 That’s the first reason.
 Self-reliance is a way out of the rat race.